wolfoxonly/scn/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [StarchainTalk](https://Starchaintalk.org/) forums, in the [Development & Technical Discussion board](https://Starchaintalk.org/index.php?board=6.0).
+* Discuss on the [StarChainTalk](https://StarChaintalk.org/) forums, in the [Development & Technical Discussion board](https://StarChaintalk.org/index.php?board=6.0).
-* Discuss project-specific development on #Starchain-core-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=Starchain-core-dev).
+* Discuss project-specific development on #StarChain-core-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=StarChain-core-dev).
-* Discuss general Starchain development on #Starchain-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=Starchain-dev).
+* Discuss general StarChain development on #StarChain-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=StarChain-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)